Learning Groups

 Why are there different fees for Heritage Students and General Community Students?

-Heritage subsidizes their students through fee reductions and with the staff required to oversee and administer Learning Groups.
-General Community students are not subsidized by Heritage and therefore their cost for an event is higher to reflect the actual cost of an event.
+Heritage subsidizes its students through fee reductions and the staff required to oversee and administer Learning Groups.
+General Community students are not subsidized by Heritage, and therefore, their cost for an event is higher to reflect the actual cost of the event.

 What opportunities are traditionally offered?